blackmountainb/pattern-recognition-algorithm/README.md

 Scenario C - Worst scenario, the only classifier able to separate classes well was KNN.

-The detailed choices, justification and information about what was performed on the project is explained on pdf file Report and more performance metrics graphics are shown on pdf file Presentation.
+The detailed choices, justification and information about what was performed on the project is explained on [Report](https://github.com/blackmountainb/pattern-recognition-algorithm/blob/main/Report.pdf) and more performance metrics graphics are shown on [Presentation](https://github.com/blackmountainb/pattern-recognition-algorithm/blob/main/Presentation.pdf).